 The value you enter is automatically rounded down to the nearest valid value.

-4.4.3 Configure Temperature Input
+4.3.3 Configure Temperature Input

 Temperature data from the on-board temperature sensor (RTD) is always available.
-You can set up an external temperature device and use external temperature data if you want to.
+Optionally, you can set up an external temperature device and use external temperature data.